 The New York County District Attorney’s Office is committed to the recruitment, hiring, retention, and promotion of a diverse staff.
 We strive to create an inclusive environment that provides all employees an opportunity to advance their careers successfully.
 We believe that our staff should reflect the community we serve which in turn results in a stronger office and one that pursues and projects fair-mindedness to all those coming in contact with the criminal justice system.
 New York City is enriched by its diverse population, and by embracing its diversity we strengthen our ability to carry out the mission of our Office.

 Our Assistant District Attorneys are some of the best and most talented attorneys in the United States, who come to One Hogan Place with diverse backgrounds and experiences.
 More than half of our attorneys are women, and members of the District Attorney’s Executive and supervisory staff throughout the Office are diverse in background and affinity.
 See the Office's profile in the NALP directory.

-Our office participates in recruitment eventson-campus and at job fairs throughout the country.
+Our office participates in recruitment events on-campus and at job fairs throughout the country.
 We send lawyers and support staff to answer questions, encourage applications, and conduct interviews.
 The Office also proactively recruits applicants with diverse backgrounds and experiences.
 The Diversity Committee has worked to increase the number of minority job fairs and panel discussions we attend.
 We participate in on-campus events, attend minority job fairs and conferences, and conduct outreach to law student groups in an effort to build a diverse applicant pool from which we hire the best and most qualified attorneys.
-Members of our legal staff also participate in programs and panel discussions hosted by law student affinity groups and bar associations, continuing our commitment to hire a legal staff that reflects our community.
+Members of our legal staff also volunteer to attend in career fairs and programs hosted by law student affinity groups and bar associations, continuing our commitment to hire a legal staff that reflects our community.
 We actively participate in forums and programs sponsored by organizations such as:

 Our Diversity Committee, composed of attorneys and support staff from all divisions in the Office, focuses on issues related to the recruiting, hiring, and retention of Assistant District Attorneys and support staff.
 Its mission is to develop creative approaches to enhance our applicant pool and ensure that our Office maintains a culture of diversity.